3liz/lizmap-documentation/source/publish/quick_start/project_for_web.rst

    :align: center
    :width: 60%

-Check that the paths are saved *relative* in the general tab of the project properties window, access it with the menu :menuselection:`Project --> Project Properties` or `CTRL+SHIFT+P`.
+Check that the paths are saved *relative* in the general tab of the project properties window, access it with the menu :menuselection:`Project --> Project Properties` or :kbd:`CTRL+SHIFT+P`.

 .. _layers-tab-metadata:

 Configure your layers for the Web
 =================================

-In the window *Layer properties*, the *QGIS Server* tab allows you to configure a lot of information for Web Geographic Services:
+In the window :menuselection:`Layer properties --> QGIS Server` allows you to configure a lot of information for Web Geographic Services:

 * Provide a title, a description and keywords
 * Specify the attribution to respect the data license